onfido/onfido-sdk-ui/README.md

     }
   }
   ```
-  Proof of Address capture is currently a BETA feature, and it cannot be used in conjunction with the document and face steps as part of a single SDK flow.
+  **The Proof of Address document capture is currently a BETA feature, and it cannot be used in conjunction with the document and face steps as part of a single SDK flow.**

   ### face ###